Seville Taxi Guide - Getting a Taxi in Seville – Tips

-Fare details start with a fixed flag drop around €2.90, then roughly €1.00–€1.30 per kilometer.
-Estimated totals for common hops: airport to the historic center run about €25–€30; Santa Justa train station to the Cathedral area tends to €6–€9.
-There are several hubs along the river, near the train station, and at top sights, so you can grab a cab without wandering.
-If you want the fastest route, ask for the direct path and confirm exactly what you’ll pay before you depart.
+Okay, let’s talk numbers.
+The meter starts around €2.90, then it’s roughly €1.00–€1.30 per kilometer.
+Here's what you should expect to pay: airport to the historic center?
+Budget around €25–€30.
+Santa Justa train station to the Cathedral area?
+That’ll be more like €6–€9.
+There are several hubs along the river, near the train station, and at the main tourist sights, so finding a cab isn’t usually a headache.
+Want the quickest route?
+Just ask for the direct path and maybe confirm the price before you zoom off.

 -